prankstr/hassio-whoop/README.md

 # WHOOP Integration for Home Assistant

 Home Assistant integration for WHOOP.
-Fetches your latest fitness, sleep, and recovery and exposes them as sensors in Home Assistant.
+Fetches your latest sleep, recovery, strain and workout metrics and exposes them as sensors in Home Assistant.

 >[!IMPORTANT]
 >This is an unofficial integration, I have nothing to do with WHOOP.